 All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
 If in doubt about recording requirements staff should discuss with the DSL.
-Staff will:

 - Record as soon as possible after the conversation.
 Use the schools Child Protection Recording system which may be electronic or using a record of concern sheet.
-(Blank forms (based on the HfL pro-forma) are located in the staff room) - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child - Use the body map on the schools recording system or the proforma body map available on HGFL, to indicate the position of any injuries and a clear description of the injury - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court - All records need to be given to the DSL promptly.
+(Pro-forma available on the Hertfordshire Grid for Learning (HGFL). - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child. - Use the body map on the schools recording system or the proforma body map available on HGFL, to indicate the position of any injuries and a clear description of the injury. - Record statements and observations rather than interpretations or assumptions. - Do not destroy the original records in case they are needed by a court. - All records need to be given to the DSL promptly.
 No copies should be retained by the member of staff or volunteer

-The DSL/DDSL will have access to safeguarding records and will ensure that all records are managed in accordance with the Education (Pupil Information) (England) Regulations 2006.
+The DSL will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.